csaude/openmrs-module-mpi/README.md

 Take the generated .omod file in the `omod/target` folder and install it in the central OpenMRS instance

 ### OpenMRS Configuration
+Import the OpenCR server certificate into the JVM's trust store for the OpenMRS instance using the following steps,
+- Find the OpenCR public key file that you generated under [Setting Up Certificates](#setting-up-certificates) section.
+  Alternatively, you can fetch the OpenCR server certificate by running the command below which saves the certificate to a file named `opencr_server.pem` where {OPENCR_HOST} and {OPENCR_PORT} are placeholders for OpenCR host and port,
+    ```
+    echo "Q" | openssl s_client -connect {OPENCR_HOST}:{OPENCR_PORT} | openssl x509 > opencr_server.pem
+    ```
+- Run the command below to add the OpenCR server certificate to the JVM's trust store, it assumes JAVA_HOME environment property is set where {PATH_TO_OPENCR_CERT_FILE} is the path to the OpenCR server certificate.
+    ```
+    keytool -import -alias opencr -keystore $JAVA_HOME/jre/lib/security/cacerts -file {PATH_TO_OPENCR_CERT_FILE}

+    ```

 #### Global properties
 Navigate to the main admin settings page as mentioned below,